What You Need to Know About Stereotactic Radiosurgery and Its Impact on Brain Tumor Treatment

 Brain and nervous system cancers will cost the lives of 17,760 people in 2019, according to predictions by the National Cancer Institute.
 Unfortunately, more than 23,000 people will receive a new brain tumor diagnosis in 2019 as well, and only about one-third of those with a diagnosis will survive beyond five years.

-For those with a brain tumor or another form of central nervous system cancer, treatment can feel overwhelming.
+For those seeking brain cancer tumor treatment in Charlotte or treatment for another form of central nervous system cancer, this time can feel overwhelming.
 The brain is a delicate organ and no one wants to think about the possibility of an invasive surgery for brain tumor treatment.
 However, advancement in the field of radiotherapy shows significant promise for some treatments without the need for surgery.
 Specifically, the use of stereotactic radiosurgery (SRS), or other highly focused radiation, for brain tumors may reduce the impact of radiation exposure to healthy tissues.
 Those living with a brain tumor diagnosis need to understand how this form of radiotherapy can target the brain tumors or metastases, lessen the impact on cognitive function, improve survival chances, and more.

 Brain Tumor Treatment and Its Impact on Cognitive Function